puyacodes/pdcsc/README.md

 ```

 The `-cs` argument is optional.
 If it is not specified, `pdcsc` shows list of all changesets found in `./Changes` folder and asks to choose which one to render.

+## Best Practices and Guidelines

+1. Do not store database passwords directly in `pdcsc-config.json` to prevent it being stored in your source-control.
+Instead, use custimized configs in the way described in `Config customization` section.
+2. Use a `dev` and/or `test` stage in your development workflow and do not directly push/merge on `master`/`main` branch.
+3. Employ a Sql Server DBA in your team who performs code review on feature branch merging and accepts merge only when he feels everything is all right.
+4. Use a separate database for `dev`/`test` and `main`/`master` branches.
+5. If possible, use a separate server for `main`/`master` database, other than `dev`/`test` server.
+6. In your pipelines, use `pdcsc pipeline` for merging feature PRs and `pdcsc apply` for merging `dev`/`test` branches with `main`/`master` branch.
+7. Do not change/alter `main`/`master` database directly.
+Let cicd pipelines and `pdcsc` update your database automatically.
+8. Merge `dev`/`test` branch with `main`/`master` branch only when you really intend to bring changesets to production.
+9. Do not use `sa` and/or `sysadmin` users in `dev`/`test` stages (otherwise, your development team maybe able to access  `main`/`master` database directly and change it out of notice).
+10. Use a less privilaged user in `dev`/`test` stages who can access only to development and test databases, not `master`/`main` database.
+11. Use `sa` and/or `sysadmin` users in `main`/`master` branch who only DBAs have access to.
+12. Never change/manipulate old changesets that fall behind other branches.
+13. Never render existing changesets in a branch other than the branch they were created in.
+This can produce incorrect script, resulting in bugs, errors, data loss or any other bad consequence.
+14. Do not remove feature branches immediately upon merge in your pipelines.
+15. Keep feature branches for a period of time (like two or three weeks), so that you can refer to them and render their changes later if needed.
+16. Dispose of feature branches only when you are sure the branches are ok and have no error and you will not return back to them in the future.